benrabicoff/benrabicoff/README.md

 I design and build digital products, with a focus on SaaS, complex workflows, and experiences that feel clear and effortless.

 My work spans product strategy, interaction design, product systems, and frontend development.
-I’m most useful when a product is complicated, the requirements are still taking shape, and the path forward needs to become clearer.

 ## Current work

 I’m currently building [Breely](https://breely.com), a scheduling and business management platform for service-based businesses.

 My work includes product strategy, UX and interface design, frontend development, positioning, onboarding, and the operational details involved in growing a SaaS product.

-Building the product directly has shaped how I think about design.
-Good decisions have to work not only for the user, but also for the business, the codebase, support, marketing, and everything that happens after a feature ships.

 ## Background